ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyStraightAhead.rst

 IBasicManeuverStrategyStraightAhead
 ===================================

-.. py:class:: IBasicManeuverStrategyStraightAhead
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyStraightAhead

    object

    Interface used to access options for a Straight Ahead Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyStraightAhead

 Overview
 --------